Choosing a University

 Don’t choose universities where the usual entry grade requirements (called typical offers) are much higher than your predicted grades.

 - As a general rule choose five universities where the grades do not exceed what you are predicted to get.
 Note that eventually you will have to choose a firm (first choice) and insurance (second choice) university, so ensure you include at least one university where the grades are lower than you are predicted to get as a fall-back plan.
-As an option you could choose one aspirational university where the grade requirement is one grade higher than your prediction.
-If you are a strong candidate in other respects a university may still offer you a place if you are one grade down from their typical offer.
+As an option you could choose one aspirational university where the grade requirement is one grade (or possibly two) higher than your prediction.
+If you are a strong candidate in other respects, a university may still offer you a conditional place and when it comes to results time, may still confirm your place if you are one or two grades down from their typical offer.

-- Check specific subject requirements, e.g. you may need an A in geography for some geography degrees
+- Check specific subject requirements, e.g. you may need an A grade in A level English Literature or English Language and Literature for some English degrees.

 - Don’t forget to check GCSE requirements as they do vary!
-For example, you may need a B in maths for some geography degrees
+For example, you may need an A (7 in new grading system) in maths for some economics degrees.

 - Trust your instincts – could you see yourself studying or living there?